kiranch97/docker-images/README.md

-# ODK [Object Detection Kit]
+# Object Detection Kit (ODK)

 ODK is a easy way to start detecting trained objects on images.
-By using the scanning app, frames can be captured and send to a central hub.
-From there they can be sent to the brains of the kit, the frame analyser.
+By using the Scan App, frames can be captured and send to a central hub.
+From there they can be sent to the brains of the kit, the Frame Analyzer.
 Using the open source [YOLO technology by Ultralytics](https://github.com/ultralytics/yolov5) desired objects can be recognized, this information will end up in a database in real-time.
-Now its ready to be used for e.g. real-time analytics.
+The data is then ready to be used for e.g. real-time analytics.

-ODK is a project by the [City of Amsterdam](https://www.amsterdam.nl/wonen-leefomgeving/innovatie/).
-For more information about the project check [odk.ai](http://www.odk.ai).
+ODK is a project by the innovation team of the [City of Amsterdam](https://www.amsterdam.nl/wonen-leefomgeving/innovatie/).
+For more information about the project check [odk.ai](https://www.odk.ai).

 ## Contents